2024 class got brass

 Preservation Hall also has song lessons that pair well with our recommended song list.
 The lessons have incredible media and resources, all written by Preservation Hall musicians.

 In years past, Preservation Hall has graciously offered to band directors who want personal instruction for their students, to send the members of its world-famous band to conduct clinics at schools that have entered the Class Got Brass competition – at no charge to the school.
-Due to COVID-19 restrictions, we will not offer these clinics this year, but hope to resume in the future in a healthier environment.

 Questions?
 Contact the New Orleans Jazz & Heritage Foundation by calling (504) 558-6103, or sending an email to firstname.lastname@example.org.